bldxio/terraform-railway-zep/terraform/README.md

 - **railway_service**: Manages Railway services for `pgvector`, `graphiti`, `neo4j`, and `zep`.
 - **railway_tcp_proxy**: Sets up TCP proxy for `pgvector`.
 - **null_resource**: Used for delays between service provisioning.
+  > **Note** this is only necessary due to railways rate limits on volume cratiion, and service creation.

 ## Modules